tc39/proposal-temporal/docs/yearmonth.md

 If `other` is not a `Temporal.YearMonth` object, then it will be converted to one as if it were passed to `Temporal.YearMonth.from()`.

-Note that equality of two months from different calendar systems only makes sense in a few cases, such as when the two calendar systems both use the Gregorian year.
+Note that equality of two `Temporal.YearMonth` objects in different calendar systems only makes sense when the definitions of months and years are the same in both calendars, such as when both calendars use Gregorian years and months.

 Even if you are using the same calendar system, if you don't need to know the order in which the two months occur, then this function may be less typing and more efficient than `Temporal.YearMonth.compare`.